tomsnt/IG-Follower-Analyzer/Readme.md

 1. Open Chrome and go to `chrome://extensions/`.
 2. Enable Developer Mode (top right).
-3. Click "Load unpacked" and select the folder `IG analizer/IGa_Plugin/Plugin_chrome`.
+3. Click "Load unpacked" and select the folder `chrome-extension`.

 ### 2. Collect Data from Instagram